rkwitt/rkwitt.github.io/index.md

 ![](uni.png)

-I am a full professor for **machine learning** in the [Department of Computer Science](https://informatik.uni-salzburg.at/) at the
+I am a full professor for **machine learning** in the [Department of Artificial Intelligence and Human Interfaces (AIHI)](https://plus.ac.at/aihi) at the
-[Univ. of Salzburg (PLUS)](https://www.uni-salzburg.at/), Austria.
+[University of Salzburg (PLUS)](https://www.uni-salzburg.at/), Austria.
 Prior to that, I was part of the medical imaging and computer vision group at [Kitware Inc.](https://www.kitware.com/), North Carolina, USA.
 My research spans multiple areas, but mostly focusses on theoretical and practical aspects of learning methods that allow to leverage and control structural characteristics of data.
 I am also a member of the [ELLIS society](https://ellis.eu).

 ## News

+- **January 2022**: As of 01/2022, I will serve as deputy head of the newly founded *Department of Artificial Intelligence and Human Interfaces (AIHI)* at the University of Salzburg.

 - **September 2021**: I gave a talk within the [Thematic Mini-Conference on Computational Topology and Machine Learning](https://www3.math.tu-berlin.de/mathplus/TES-Summer2021/) at the TU Berlin - Slides are available [here](http://www.rkwitt.org/media/files/TUBerlin_270921.pdf)